Family Fellowship

 Family Fellowship is a predominantly Latter-day Saint support group for those who have lesbian, gay, bisexual, or transgender family members.
 It was founded in 1993, and it functioned for over 20 years.
 As of 2003, it had a mailing list of over 1,700.
 The group hosted conferences, open to the public, on various subjects concerning homosexuality.
+The web.archive.org link in the nearby box and in the references provides more detail on Family Fellowship.

 Leaders and Members

 Organizational informality has characterized Family Fellowship.
 Over its history, three sets of co-chairs have led its efforts.
 The first were Fred and Wanda Karford of Idaho Falls (1993-1994), followed by Gary and Millie Watts of Provo (1995-2007), and finally Bill and Marge Bradshaw of Orem (2008-2012).